watchakorn-18k/easycrypt/readme.md

-# EasyCrypto
+# EasyCrypt

-EasyCrypto is a Go package that provides straightforward encryption and decryption functionality using AES encryption with a passphrase.
+EasyCrypt is a Go package that provides straightforward encryption and decryption functionality using AES encryption with a passphrase.

 ## Project Origin